KxSystems/docs/docs/ref/doth.md

 xls | k){ex eb es[`Sheet1]x}
 ```

-!!! tip "Streaming and static JSON"
+??? detail "Streaming and static JSON"

     The result of ``.h.tx[`json]`` is designed for streaming as [JSON Lines](http://jsonlines.org/).
 For static JSON, enlist its argument: